jasonbgreenfield/4chan_Analysis/README.md

 save_data_streaming_pickle.py
-Reformats the data file.
+Reformats the data file

 clean_data_streaming_multiprocessed.py
-Cleans each line of text in the data.
+Cleans each line of text in the data

 compare_perspectives.py